 53 million Americans – more than a third of the U.S. workforce – are working as freelancers contributing $715 billion to the national economy.

 And they all have their own passions.

 Traditional agencies just need to keep their employees fed.
-They will sell you on a website, because the developer needs work.
-Or they will sell you social media because the millennial in the corner needs another project to work on.
+They will sell you on a website because the developer needs work.
+Or they will sell you social media because the millennial in the corner need another project to work on.